-Back in 2018, Jacinta Brooks, the Transgender Winchester Paedophile, was sentenced to 11 years in prison for impersonating a boy in an attempt to groom a girl.
+Back in 2018, the Offender Database reported that Jacinta Brooks, the Transgender Winchester Paedophile, was sentenced to 11 years in prison for impersonating a boy in an attempt to groom a girl.

 Jacinta Brooks, 41, solicited indecent images from a 12-year-old girl, marking the third instance of her targeting minors.